memri/pyintegrators/README.md

 [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html), and generate the library, documentation and tests using the nbdev CLI.

 ### nbdev
-With nbdev we create the code in Notebooks, where we speficy the use off cells using special tags.
+With nbdev we create the code in Notebooks, where we specify the use off cells using special tags.
 See the [nbdev documentation](https://nbdev.fast.ai/) for a all functionalities and tutorials, the most important tags are listed below.

 #### nbdev tags
 - Notebooks that start their name with an underscore, are ignored by nbdev completely
 - Add `#default_exp <packagename>.<modulename>` to the top of your notebook to define the Python module to export to
 - Add `#export` to the cells that define functions to include in the Python modules.
-- All cells withouth the `#export` tag, are tests by default
+- All cells without the `#export` tag, are tests by default
 - All cells are included in the documentation, unless you add the keyword `#hide`

 #### nbdev CLI